 Go to a user page to look at all the goals that a specific user leads.
 So if you’d like to see how all the goals that one of your direct reports is leading are progressing, go to their page in Perdoo.

-On both the group and the user page, the OKRs are organized by timeframe.
+On both the Group and the user page, the OKRs are organized by timeframe then in alphabetical order.